yvelikova/axway-open-docs/content/en/docs/apim_administration/apiportal_admin/customize_getting_started.md

 * `thememagic.xml` – Configuration for the ThemeMagic GUI.
 * `language/en-GB/en-GB.tpl_purity_iii.ini` – Language strings displayed in the ThemeMagic GUI.
 In order to be utilized by ThemeMagic, this file must be copied to Joomla!'s main language folder, `language/en-GB/en-GB.tpl_purity_iii.ini` when the API Portal plugin is installed.
 * `less/variables.less` – Global variables for the Purity III template.
 Default values for theming variables must be defined in this file.

+## Customize your home page

+Customize the API Portal home page using joomla! and ThemeMagic

+### Home page layout

+API Portal now ships with a new template called "apiportal-homepage".
+This template has a new layout called "apiportal-homepage" and by default is assigned only on to the home menu item.

 ## Customize your logo